Quick Start

 // Check the result

-// Use the token to send the email
+// Use the code to complete sign up

 }